 A big decision you have to make when going through a divorce or separation is what to do with the property you bought and paid for together.
 Around half of Australian marriages end in divorce and many more de-facto couples separate after buying their family home.

 So what can you do with your home and investment properties when you go your separate ways?
 There are three options available:

 To remove your partner from your home loan, you’ll need to be able to qualify for the mortgage on your own.

-If you qualify then:
+If you qualify:

 - You can increase your home loan to pay out a divorce settlement.